Programme overview and partners

 The Mental Health Patient Safety Improvement Programme (MHSIP) is a national safety initiative aimed at mental health trusts in England that provide inpatient services.
-We are supporting three which provide mental health services in our region: Berkshire Healthcare, Central and North West London (Milton Keynes) and Oxford Health.
+The Oxford AHSN is supporting three which provide mental health services in our region: Berkshire Healthcare, Central and North West London (Milton Keynes) and Oxford Health.

 The objective of the programme is to reduce the use of ‘restrictive practice’ within mental health inpatient settings – defined as physical restraint, rapid tranquilisation and seclusion.
 Restrictive practices should only be used as a last resort to manage immediate risk.
-The use of restrictive practices can damage the therapeutic relationship between patient and staff and result in trauma and or injury for both patients and staff.
+The use of restrictive practices can damage the therapeutic relationship between patients and staff and result in trauma and or injury for both groups.
 The national aim is a 25% reduction in incidences of restrictive practice by April 2023, as measured against individual ward data.

 Ward teams are supported via virtual and on-site project meetings and workshops.
-Our Trusts are also represented at the Oxford AHSN Mental Health Steering Group with provides governance for the MH SIP.
-Regionally the PSC is a member of the South of England Mental Health Collaborative, which covers five AHSNs from Cornwall to Kent this gives our Trusts and wards access to coaching, learning events and networking beyond the geography of Oxford AHSN.
+Our trusts are also represented at the Oxford AHSN mental health steering group which provides governance for the MHSIP.
+Regionally the PSC is a member of the South of England Mental Health Collaborative, which covers five AHSNs from Cornwall to Kent, and gives NHS mental health services access to coaching, learning events and networking beyond the geography of Oxford AHSN.
 All of this shared learning, expertise, access to clinical leadership and resources is focused on making care safer while improving the quality of mental healthcare.

 Further information and getting involved